Sonictherocketman/sonictherocketman.github.io/archive/a-full-size-mirror/article.md

 Yay Git!

 Thanks [Manton for the awesome suggestion][3].
 It's important that we, as a community, try to persist our work.
-The web right now it ephemeral, so individuals need to take the steps make sure their work is preserved.
+The web right now is ephemeral, so individuals need to take the steps make sure their work is preserved.

 [3]: http://www.manton.org/2015/09/complete-mirror-of-this-blog.html